gworthin/set-solver/README.md

 The codes for the three cards in this image would be 1GED, 2PSS, and 3RFO, from left to right
 ![](https://upload.wikimedia.org/wikipedia/commons/8/8f/Set-game-cards.png)

-Cards are "drawn" on in the terminal.
-The set above would be printed as such (in the appropiate colors):
+The program takes in 12 cards as codes and then "draws" the sets in the terminal.
+If the set above was on the board it would appear as such:

 <img width="224" alt="Screen Shot 2022-03-27 at 6 06 41 PM" src="https://user-images.githubusercontent.com/102486685/160302961-34e23c67-133a-4a02-bee2-2a1a892e24bc.png">